serenity-is/docs/services/custom_request_handlers.md

 A few things to note:

-- The class name ends with `Handler`, so the `InterfaceSourceGenerator` generates `IWorkLogStartTaskHandler : IRequestHandler` (in the `Serenity.Pro.WorkLog` namespace — the `.RequestHandlers` suffix is stripped), and includes the public `StartTask` method.
+- The class name ends with `Handler`, so the `InterfaceSourceGenerator` generates `IWorkLogStartTaskHandler : IRequestHandler` (in the `Serenity.Pro.WorkLog` namespace — the `.RequestHandlers` suffix is stripped), and includes the public `StartTaskAsync` method.
 - The handler doesn't derive from `BaseRequestHandler` — it composes another handler (`IWorkLogSaveHandler`) via constructor injection to do the actual save.
 Custom handlers can be as simple or as complex as needed.

 ## Exposing the Handler via an Endpoint